developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-By default if you have enabled the Scanner on a page, through either JavaScript or Ruby and navigate to a new page the Scanner will automatically disable.
-To override this behavior you can set this option to false and once enabled the Scanner will remain so in the foreground application until you disable it.
+If the Scanner is enabled on a page through JavaScript, the scanner will be disabled by default when navigating to a new page.
+To override this behavior, set this option to false; the Scanner will remain enabled in the foreground application until specifically disabled.
 ####Params
 <p><strong>Default:</strong> true</p>
 ####Access